 In Floods

-In 2018 I went twice back to a place I hadn’t visited in a long time for two almost identical funerals 4 weeks apart.
-The deep strangeness and the equally deep familiarity of those situations haunted me, made me laugh and made me curious.
+The deep strangeness and equally deep familiarity of those situations haunted me, made me laugh, and left me curious.

 "Crying, dying, giving birth and orgasming all started to become about one another.
 Moments in which you are faced with an other.
 An-other body, an-other face, an-other form of existence or non-existence; that which is not you; and yet which becomes, weirdly, of you as you slip away from yourself, into darkness."